freyamade/hello.world/README.md

 ## Contribution Guide
 If you wish to contribute, simply fork the repo, add a `.md` file to the \_programs directory according to the template, and send a pull request.

-You can also add your name and the language you wrote to the CONTRIBUTION.md file, which will be displayed in the Contributions page of the website
+You can also add your name and the language you wrote to the CONTRIBUTION.md file, which will be displayed in the Contributions page of the website, along with this Guide

 **Please note that only one language per user will be accepted, to help get as many people involved as possible**